Top 15 Countries by GDP in 2020

 Japan’s four main islands – Honshu, Hokkaido, Shikoku, and Kyushu – constitute nearly 98% of its land area.
 It has the world’s 3rd largest economy by nominal GDP and the 4th largest economy by purchasing power parity (PPP).

 Ranked as one of most innovative countries in the world, Japan is the world’s largest electronic goods producer and the 3rd largest automobile manufacturer.
 The country generally has a surplus in annual trade and international investment.
 The country’s workforce is highly qualified and skilled, proving to be instrumental in organizational growth.
+All of these factors contribute to Japan being one of the top countries by GDP.

 - GDP – Nominal: $3.78 trillion